WUSTL-CSE222-FS18/studio-01-studi01_yifeng/README.md

 ***Q1.6 List your three top Criteria:***

+* User Friendly
+  * We want the product look good when we using it
+* Creativity
+  * We want the product look good when others seeing us.
+* Attraction
+  * We don't want to look stupid in it(playing with it)

 ## Part 1.8: More Feedback (10 minutes total)

 Meet with your corresponding group again.
 And, again, select which set will be Designers first.